Meri-07m/Reinforcement-Learning/tic-tac-toe/src/README.md

-Reinforcement Learning Tic-Tac-Toe
+🎮 Tic-Tac-Toe in Reinforcement Learning

-Overview

-🎮This project implements a Reinforcement Learning (RL) agent for playing Tic-Tac-Toe.
-The RL players are trained using a value-based learning approach, and they can compete against each other or play against a human player.

-🧠 Game Setup
+🧩 Game Overview

-.Game: Two-player Tic-Tac-Toe (X vs O).
+.2 players take turns on a 3×3 board.

-.Objective: Win by placing 3 marks in a row.
+.Goal: Get 3 marks in a row (horizontally, vertically, or diagonally).

-.Assumption: Opponent is imperfect (not always optimal).
+.Game ends in a win or a draw (if the board is full with no winner).

+🧠 Problem Setup

+.Our agent plays X against an imperfect opponent.

+.Draws and losses are treated equally bad.

-.Goal: Learn how to exploit mistakes and maximize winning chances.
+.Goal: Learn to maximize winning chances over time.